abtion/guidelines/procedure_for_traffic.md

 **2: Dedicated team**:

 Contant your traffic manager on traffic@abtion.com with this info.
-If the project is on WP also address the mail to Martin Carlsen at mc@abtion.com:

 - Budget / hours planned
 - The name of the project (as in Harvest)